benrutter/zm/README.md

-# zm 🌠
+# zm 🦘
-improved cd
+*cd* for lazy people who don't care where they are, or how to get where they're going

 ## What is this?